Diane and Jim are trying to retire (gradually!) so they are opening their shop in Shropshire less and less.

-We have built up our family business at the same time as many of the small family businesses we buy from - and many of them have become good friends over the years.
-We still go and buy almost all our stock from the places they are made and as far as possible from the people who make them.
-Our sons, Seamus and Sean have grown up in the business and they still occasionally help us out on buying trips or by selling in the shop or on a stand.
+Jim and I have built up our family business alongside many of the small family businesses we buy from - and over the years, many have become our good friends.
+We still go to Indonesia and Thailand and buy almost all our stock from the places where it's made and whenever possible from the people who make it.

-Fair Trade has always been an important part of our business and we do our best to keep things fair by buying directly from the makers whenever we can.
-That way we know everyone is happy with the deal, and the money is going to those who continue to make high quality textiles in the teeth of considerable pressure from the global economy!
+Fair Trade has always been an important part of our business and we always do our best to keep things fair by buying directly from the makers.
+That way we know everyone is happy with the deal, and the money is going straight to the people who continue to make high quality textiles in the teeth of considerable pressure from the global economy!

 Asian Textile Journey

-Jim and Diane often write a blog based on the textiles they collect on their travels from Central Asia and China to South East Asia.
-You can read more on their blog - it's all at... asiatextilejourney.wordpress.com
+Diane often writes a blog based on the textiles she collects on her travels from Central Asia and China to South East Asia.
+You can read more on the blog - it's all at... asiatextilejourney.wordpress.com

 I hope you enjoy our website.
-And if you would like to receive an emailed update once every so often, then do subscribe to our newsletter.
+If you would like to receive an emailed update of what we are doing and the events we are organising or going to (including World Textile Days) every so often, then do subscribe to our Newsletter.